ezechiaskumbu77/alx-system_engineering-devops/0x00-shell_basics/README.md

-3. Script that displays current directory contents in a long format
+3. Displaying directory content in a long format